Nayeli-Jordan/qo-girma/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 0.8.9.2 =
+* to clear cache of author page after update/insert post
+* to fix PHP Notice: Undefined offset: -1 in  wp-fastest-cache/inc/js-utilities.php  on line 47.
+* to fix PHP Fatal error: Function name must be a string in /public_html/wp-content/plugins/wp-fastest-cache/inc/preload.php on line 316
+* to support MultiSite (Beta) [<a target="_blank" href="https://www.wpfastestcache.com/blog/multi-site/">Details</a>]
+* to enable gzip for x-font/ttf
+* to prevent replace urls with cdn-url if the url has already been replaced with cdn.shortpixel.ai

+= 0.8.9.1 =
+* to disable webp image extension if cloudflare subscription is free
+* to fix cache deletion security issue of WP-PostRatings (CVE-2019-6726 by Sebastian Neef)
+* to add do_action("wpfc_is_cacheable_action") the plugins to be able to detect that a page has been cached or not
+* <strong>[FEATURE]</strong> exclude woocommerce_items_in_cart cookie [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/woocommerce-settings/#cart-widget">Details</a>]

+= 0.8.9.0 =
+* to replace lazy load blank.gif with cdn-url
+* to exclude wishlist url of YITH WooCommerce Wishlist
+* refactoring of is_amp()
+* to add webm extension for cdn
+* refactoring of current_url()

+= 0.8.8.9 =
+* to fix url with replacing cdn-url on data-product_variations attribute
+* to increase browser cache time from 3 months to 4 months
+* to fix bug on language dropdown [<a target="_blank" href="https://wordpress.org/support/topic/bug-with-language-setting/">Details</a>]
+* to increase the value of Cloudflare Browser Cache Expiration to 6 months
+* to exclude Twitterbot user-agent
+* to fix PHP Warning: file_exists(): open_basedir restriction in effect

 = 0.8.8.8 =
 * to move "cache timeout" to under "delete cache" tab [<a target="_blank" href="https://www.wpfastestcache.com/features/cache-timeout-page/">Details</a>]